 Hopefully you obtained legal counsel before your fundraising, because you should not negotiate your financing documents on your own post-startup funding.
 After closing, it’s a good time to think about how your law firm performed during this process, as it may be time to consider switching firms.
 If you only need one-off help for things like Terms of Service changes, you can use a less expensive service like UpCounsel.
 But for bigger, more important things like financings, pay a firm that has done it before and has the right connections.

-When looking for an office space, be realistic about the stage of your company.
+When looking for an office space, be realistic about the stage of your startup.
 Some startups end up working out of founders’ apartments for a surprisingly long time.
 When you’re ready to find a working space, decide whether you want a co-working space or your own office space.
 Co-working spaces are nice because they allow for collaboration and networking and they typically are well stocked with snacks and drinks.
 But, they can really be distracting.
 If you’re looking for a quiet place where your team can just work away, it may be better to find your own office space.
 As far as square footage, a good rule of thumb is to aim for 100-200 square feet of usable working space per employee.
 Make sure to account for the length of your lease and how much you expect to grow within that time period.